Sefiraat/Netheopoiesis/README.md

 ## Purification

 The primary mechanic of this addon is the Purification system.
-When you place/grow etc. certain items from this addon in the nether, they will begin to lift the veil of darkness over the Nether in the surrounding area.
+When you place/grow certain items from this addon in the nether, they will begin to lift the veil of darkness over the Nether in the surrounding area.
 This is the ' Purification Value'.
+Not only will the value increase but the blocks will change.
+These blocks become progressively more lush as you progress.

-As a chunk's purification value increases, you will be rewarded with things that are not normally possible in the Nether e.g.
+As a chunk's purification value increases, you will be rewarded with things that are not normally possible in the
+Nether:

 - Being able to sleep in a bed!
 - Being able to place water and grow new crops.
 - Nether Mob spawns will slowly be replaced with overworld mobs, respecting the Nether's day/light cycle.
 - Other Spawns will appear as the purification level gets higher including fish, random passive mobs and even wandering traders!
+- Specific mobs will become friendly while in purified ground
+- Bartering reaps greater rewards the higher the purification value
 - Travel to the end using the Ender Cake
 - Passive healing while in a purified region, increasing with the level of purification
 - In the latter stages, you are able to go beyond just purification being able to create overworld biomes in the Nether